pcalcado/java-api-wrapper/README.md

 [SoundCloud Android][] codebase.

-It's lightweight and requires a minimum of external dependencies
-- should be easily embeddable in both desktop and mobile applications.
+It's lightweight and requires a minimum of external dependencies so should be easily embeddable in both desktop and mobile applications.

 ## Basic usage